RichardPitts1/playlister-sinatra/README.md

 - Any given song's show page should have links to that song's artist and the each genre associated with the song.
-- Pay attention to the order of `/songs/new` and `/songs/:id`.
-The route `/songs/new` could interpret `new` as a id if that controller action isn't defined first.

 3. `/create-song`

 - This should present the user with a form to create a song, allowing them to